-Almost 11,000 Canadian men refused, mainly for religious reasons, to perform military duties during World War Two.
+Almost 11,000 Canadian conscientious objectors refused, mainly for religious reasons, to perform military duties during World War Two.
 So the government required them to do “alternate service” in work camps, many of them in Western Canada’s national parks.

 Ray Crook, shown here in this recent photograph, was not a conscientious objector.
 He was rejected from military service because of a heart murmur.
 (Ironically, Ray passed away on December 1, 2021 at the age of 103 years.
 Rest in peace, Ray Crook.)

 But as a young man, he spent his wartime years at his family homestead inside Kootenay National Park, working as a grader operator and truck driver, while his father supervised a group of conscientious objectors.

 There were camps for conscientious objectors across Canada, plus camps for interned Japanese-Canadians, and for captured prisoners of war.

 But the two camps that interest me the most were right here in my own back yard (as I like to think of the 1,400-square-kilometre Kootenay National Park, just down the road from my home in the Rocky Mountains).